AbelHristodor/express-starter/README.md

 # Express-Starter

 Simple and easy to use ExpressJS app starter that I often use.
-It includes support for Sequelize, some default 404 and generic error middlewares and a logger as well.
+It includes support for Mongodb, some default 404 and generic error middlewares and a logger as well.
+An auth system with PassportJS and Google OAUTH2 is included

 Libraries used: